f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 SNMP support for F5OS will vary by release.
 In the initial 1.1.x F5OS-C versions, SNMP support was limited to **IF-MIB** support for the chassis partitions and SNMP trap support.
 F5OS v1.2.x added additional SNMP support, including Link Up/Down Traps for chassis partitions, and support for **IF-MIB**, **EtherLike-MIB**, and the **PLATFORM-STATS-MIB**.
 F5OS-C 1.5.x added additional SNMP MIB and trap coverage and F5OS-C 1.6.0 added SNMPv3 support.
 The **F5-PLATFORM-STATS-MIB** and **F5-OS-SYSTEM-MIB** were not supported on the system controllers until F5OS-C 1.6.0.

-As of F5OS-C 1.8.0 the list of SNMP MIBs available are as follows:
+As of F5OS 2.0 the list of SNMP MIBs available are as follows:

+.. note:: This does not mean that the below NetSNMP MIBs are implemented completely, for some MIBs there are a subset of objects/OIDs that are implemented.
+See the link below for more detail on which MIB objects are supported.

 **VELOS System Controller MIBs**